preloader

 The first prototype was developed during PhD research between 2008 and 2012 [3].
 Already at that time, the idea emerged to combine the TSTOF technique with artificial intelligence in order to detect not only droplets but also particles.
 However, due to the limited availability of practical AI tools at that time, aiQ initially followed a more classical technological approach.

-Later, the company AOM-Systems was co-founded together with aiQ.
+In the spin-off process company AOM-Systems was co-founded together with aiQ.
 Within this collaboration, aiQ developed measurement instruments based on the TSTOF technique, most notably known under the brand name SpraySpy®.
 These systems relied on classical signal analysis methods as described in [3,4].

 With the increasing availability of modern AI technologies, aiQ began actively developing new AI-assisted analysis methods in 2021 [5–7].
 These approaches remain based on the TSTOF measurement principle but incorporate machine learning techniques for the evaluation of optical scattering signals.
 This development led to new analysis platforms such as SprayQuantAI®, ParticleTensorAI®, and SprayConeAI®, which extend classical measurement techniques with modern AI-based data evaluation.